The housing recession doesn’t exist and will never exist.

 - Paid and unpaid inbound real estate marketing/lead generation (e.g., publishing videos on YouTube, content marketing via blog posts)

 - Real estate referral marketing (e.g., partnering with financial advisors or investors)

 - Database marketing (e.g., past client direct mailing)

-You can find the whole collection of the more detailed methods within these categories in this article.
+The whole collection of more detailed methods within these categories is found in this article.